Bayesian Prompt Learning for Image-Language Model Generalization: Experiments and Results

-\textbf{Setup.} Lastly, We examine variational prompt tuning through the lens of distribution shift and robustness.
-We train our proposed model on the source dataset (ImageNet) for three different random seeds, and assess it on ImageNetV2, ImageNet-Sketch, ImageNet-A, and ImageNet-R. Prior work such as \coop \citep{zhou2022learning} and \cocoop \citep{zhou2022conditional} demonstrate empirically that learning a soft-prompt improves the model's resilience against distribution shift and adversarial attack.
-Following their experiments, we are also interested in determining if treating prompts in a variational manner maintain or improve the performance.
+\textbf{Task III: cross-domain prompts generalization} Lastly, we examine our conditional Bayesian prompt learning through the lens of distribution shift and robustness.
+We train our model on the source dataset ImageNet for three different random seeds, and assess it on ImageNetV2, ImageNet-Sketch, ImageNet-A, and ImageNet-R. Prior works such as \coop \cite{zhou2022learning} and \cocoop \cite{zhou2022conditional} demonstrate empirically that learning a soft-prompt improves the model's resilience against distribution shift and adversarial attack.
+Following their experiments, we are also interested in determining if treating prompts in a Bayesian manner maintains or improves performance.
+As reported in Table~\ref{tab:cross-and-domain} compared with CoOp, our method improves the performance on ImageNet-Sketch, ImageNet-A, and ImageNet-R by $1.21\%$, $1.62\%$, and $1.79\%$.
+Compared with CoCoOp, our proposed method consistently enhances the model accuracy on ImageNetV2, ImageNet-Sketch, ImageNet-A, and ImageNet-R by $0.16\%$, $0.45\%$, $0.7\%$, and $0.82\%$.
+This is because our proposed method prevents learning spurious features, \eg, high-frequency features, and instead learns invariant ones by virtue of the Bayesian formulation.

-\textbf{Results.} As reported in Table~\ref{tab:generalization} our method enhances the accuracy of \coop on ImageNet-Sketch, ImageNet-A, and ImageNet-R by $0.88\%$, $0.70\%$, and $2.19\%$ while degrading the performance on ImageNet and ImageNetV2 by $1.78\%$, by $1.03\%$.
-However, on CoCoOp, adding VPT, while losing the performance on source dataset similar to CoOp, consistently improves the accuracy on all target datasets which highlight the effectiveness of our proposed method.
+\textbf{In-domain performance} Different from other prompt works, we focus on prompt generalization when we have distribution shift in the input space, the label space, or both.
+For reference, we provide the in-domain average performance in Table ~\ref{tab:in_domain}.
+As expected, our generalization ability comes with reduced overfitting on the in-domain setting, leading to CoOp exhibiting better in-domain performance.
+However, when comparing average results in Tables~\ref{tab:base-to-new}, \ref{tab:cross-and-domain} and~\ref{tab:in_domain}, our proposal brings the best trade-off and we maintain performance on the in-domain setting while delivering a consistent performance gain on the out-of-domain setting.